floydhub/floyd-docs/docs/faq.md

 You can either:

 1. Remove unnecessary files from the directory (like build directory, docs etc.)
 2. Add them to `.floydignore` file.
 Floyd CLI will just ignore these directories.
 See the [init](../commands/init#description) command to understand how this can be configured.
+3. Tar them into a single file and untar them at runtime.

+Alternatively, instead of uploading files from your local machine, you can also [download files](http://docs.floydhub.com/home/using_datasets/#creating-a-dataset-from-downloads) from a remote URL directly into Floyd servers.

 ### I ran my project in Jupyter mode but the url does not seem to work.